mehmandarov/mehmandarov.github.io/_posts/2023-10-12-cloud-security-principles.markdown

 ## Key Elements of a Cloud Security Architecture
 Let's first start by defining the key elements of a Cloud Security Architecture, divided across the layers of the stack, based on the Cloud Security Alliance (CSA) stack model.

 ![Fig.1: Cloud Security Alliance (CSA) stack model] [1]
 <figcaption class = "caption">Fig.1: Cloud Security Alliance (CSA) stack model</figcaption>

-Now, we can also mention some of the main challenges related to security, divided into separate groups and try to map them to the CIA triad model that we have mentioned earlier.
+Now, we can also mention some of the main challenges related to security, divided into separate groups, and try to map them to the CIA triad model that we have mentioned earlier.

 ### Network and Storage:
 * Data Encryption